Explanation of being under contract in real estate

 It’s important for sellers to carefully consider their options before entertaining another offer.
 While it might be tempting to pursue a potentially better deal, sellers should prioritize honoring their existing contract and fulfilling their obligations to the current buyer.

-See also What Does Real Estate Management Do?
-A Guide for Property Owners
+See also How Does a Commercial Real Estate Loan Work?
+A Simple Guide

 In the next section, we will explore the legal considerations surrounding accepting another offer while under contract, as well as the advice provided by real estate professionals in such situations.